smt/forge/README.md

 # Forge

-This is a tool for scalable local development for larger teams.
+This is a task runner for scalable local development for larger teams.

 It attempts to solve several problems: